forseti-security/forseti-security/docs/installing/INSTALLING-LOCALLY.md

 * [Forseti Security modules](#forseti-security-modules)

 ## Prerequisites
-See the [prerequisistes](/docs/prerequisites/README.md)for installing locally.
+See the [prerequisistes](/docs/prerequisites/README.md) for installing locally.

 ## Create a virtualenv and activate it, e.g.:
 ```sh